kkismd/pandoc-ymltbl/source.md

 -
   - A
   - B
-  - エー and B
+  - A and B
 -
-  - あいえお
+  - False
   - False
   - False
 -
-  - This is a pen.
+  - True
-  - False.
+  - False
   - False
 -
   - False